dinistiq

 } // TestComponent

-Thus in this example the instanciated bean of class TestComponent will be available with the name testComponent.
-The term “name” is used in this document since it is used as the parameter name in the JSR330 annotations.
-Since names must be unique within the scope they are in this case in fact identifiers througout the whole process.
+Thus, in this example, the instantiated bean of class TestComponent will be available with the name testComponent.
+The term “name” is used in this document, since it is used as the parameter name in the JSR330 annotations.
+Since names must be unique within the scope they are in this case in fact identifiers throughout the whole process.

 If you are dealing with components of the same type, not only the beans may be named but also the injection point might indicate to require a bean with a certain name.